randy-le/seismograph/README.md

 * Chose to use plotly since there was a React library and was available on a CDN.
 Also super easy to use and has some cool functionality.

 * Since I didn't have much free time over this weekend and given the time restraints, instead of displaying the locations on a map, I just opened a tab to google maps with the location.

+* PS. it's really hard to adhere and incorporate all these "preferences" together at once on the same page 🤧